 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
-PLEASE NOTE for the time being, we can only advise about vaccinations for travel and give routine ones that are needed.
+We can only advise about vaccinations for travel and give routine NHS ones that are needed.
 For courses of any private vaccinations eg. rabies and hepatitis B, we suggest going to any private clinic such as Dr Now and Prestwood Pharmacy.
-They charge the same and appointments will be quicker.
-This is due temporarily to a nurse shortage.

 Click here to open our guide 'Healthy Holidays are Happy Holidays'